What does a Mayor do?

 Her responsibilities and power may be broad or limited, depending on the structure of the government in the region where she serves.
 A mayor’s job can be obtained in a variety of ways, including through election or appointment.
 She may be in charge of the council with whom she collaborates, or she may be on an equal footing with them when it comes to voting and policymaking.

 Many of a mayor’s responsibilities are customarily included in her job description, regardless of how her powers are divided, assigned, or limited.
-These typically include responsibilities for the general upkeep of local services and utilities used the general public.
+These typically include responsibilities for the general upkeep of local services and utilities used by the general public.
 They could also be about local commerce and business development.

 The ability of a community to be as self-sustaining as possible is often critical to its health.
 This frequently necessitates the mayor initiating and participating in community discussions and plans concerning the retention and development of businesses.
 She frequently participates in projects aimed at improving educational resources and promoting cultural and artistic events and programs.